 - Health Care and Social Assistance (2,048 people or 13.7%)

 In combination these three fields accounted for 6,020 people in total or 40.3% of the local workers.

 In comparison, New South Wales employed 10.6% in Construction; 12.1% in Health Care and Social Assistance and 8.6% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of Clarence Valley Council area and New South Wales were:

-- Professional, Scientific and Technical Services (+93 full-time equivalent local workers)
+- Agriculture, Forestry and Fishing (+110 full-time equivalent local workers)

-- Public Administration and Safety (+55 full-time equivalent local workers)
+- Electricity, Gas, Water and Waste Services (+59 full-time equivalent local workers)